jathak/dart_scheme/CONTRIBUTING.md

 [Dart]: https://dartlang.org
 [Dart SDK]: https://www.dartlang.org/install

+### Running the Web App

+You can run the web app with one of the following commands:

+#### `pub serve --web-compiler=dartdevc`

+This hosts a local server at `localhost:8080` using an incremental build that's faster, but may have some behavior differences from the deployed build.
+The app will be rebuilt whenever you make changes to the code and refresh.

+#### `pub serve`

+This also hosts a local server at `localhost:8080`, but using a build that's nearly identical to the deployed one (but without minification).
+Use this if you're testing something that acts weird in the dev compiler or when debugging performance.
+It takes longer to build, and requires rebuilding the whole app when any code is changed.

 ## Repo Organization

 Most interpreter code is in the `lib` directory.
 The four libraries at the root